New Venezuelan political talks to resume Nov 26, Norway says | Headlines

 - Norway

-Norway, which is mediating the talks, said the parties would sign a "partial agreement" on social issues.
-The talks could also pave the way for slackening U.S. oil sanctions on the OPEC nation, helping to ease its long-running political and economic crises and opening the door for Washington to clear expanded operations by Chevron Corp in the country.
+The talks could help pave the way for slackening U.S. oil sanctions on the OPEC nation, helping to ease its long-running political and economic crises and opening the door for Washington to clear expanded operations by Chevron Corp in the country.
+Previous talks were suspended in October 2021 by the government of President Nicolas Maduro, upset by the U.S. extradition of a businessman with ties to his administration.

+The talks in host country Mexico are expected to include a "social plan" to provide humanitarian aid of some $3 billion in U.N.-administered funds, as well as U.S. sanctions on Venezuela, presidential elections and the status of hundreds of political prisoners.
+Renewed political dialogue in Venezuela has been repeatedly delayed due to disagreements over the terms, especially related to elections, as well as the origin of the funds for the social plan, according to two sources with knowledge of the matter.

+Mexican President Andres Manuel Lopez Obrador commented on the news during his regular news conference on Thursday, saying he is grateful both sides trust Mexico to hold the talks.
+"The idea is that we do not act in a leading role.
+What we want is that there is understanding so that we can move forward and achieve peace, tranquility and that there are agreements between the parties," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)